-Our Annual Development Plan for 2023/24 was approved by the Board in April 2023 and is available on our website, along with our five year Corporate Plan, at www.stlegerhomes.co.uk.
+Our Annual Development Plan for 2024/25 was approved by the Board in April 2024 and is available on our website, along with our new five year Corporate Plan, at www.stlegerhomes.co.uk.

 These documents set out our future plans and targets in the short and medium term.
-These are cross-referenced to the Doncaster's Growing Together (DGT) corporate strategy confirming St Leger's commitment to working in partnership with CDC and key partners.
+These are cross-referenced to the City of Doncaster Council's strategy, confirming St Leger's commitment to working in partnership with CDC and key partners.